shreyas-rc/IoT-Greenhouse/README.md

 This is a customized C++ code for running on Atmega328-P for supporting more than capable number of sensors on 4kb Ram of the microcontroller.

 This is highly optimized with custom libraries for supporting certain sensors without effecting the RAM memory much.

+You can check the Folder Final code for final output of the sensors.